Chemotherapy for osteosarcoma

 Chemotherapy (chemo) is the use of drugs to kill cancer cells.
 Most often the drugs are given into a vein.
 Once the drugs enter the bloodstream, they go throughout the body.
 This makes it a useful treatment for osteosarcoma, which has often spread to the lungs or other organs, or is likely to do so, even if tumors can’t be seen on imaging tests.

-Before starting chemo, the doctor might advise surgery to put a venous access device into a large vein in the chest.
-The device is a hollow tube that lets the health care team give chemo and other drugs and to draw blood samples without having to stick needles into the veins each time.
+Before starting chemo, the doctor might advise surgery to put a thin, soft tube called a catheter or venous access device (VAD) into a large vein in the chest.
+This lets the health care team give chemo and other drugs and to draw blood samples without having to stick needles into the veins each time.
+The catheter usually stays in place for several months while chemo is being given.

 Side effects of chemo